-This homemade harissa paste recipe is the ultimate chili paste with a mixture of peppers, oil and seasonings, including cumin, caraway, coriander and more.
-Learn how to make it.
+This homemade harissa paste is the ultimate chili paste!
+It features a mixture of peppers, oil and seasonings, including cumin, caraway, coriander and more.

 Harissa is a highly popular chili paste used in North African and Middle Eastern cuisine.
 The recipe varies by the region, so you will find variation after variation depending on the local ingredients.

-It is typically made from local fresh or dried peppers, along with seasonings like caraway, cumin and coriander seeds, garlic, mint, saffron, paprika and salt.
+It's typically made from local fresh or dried peppers that are often smoked, along with seasonings like caraway, cumin and coriander seeds, garlic, mint, saffron, smoked paprika and salt.
 The mixture is blended with oil to form a chili paste that builds flavor and helps it remain fresher longer.

-The Chili Peppers: Commonly used peppers are roasted red peppers, serrano peppers, and Baklouti peppers, though a popular version is to use dried pods (chiles de arbol, ancho peppers, guajillo peppers, pasilla peppers), which I use for my recipe.
+Commonly used peppers are roasted red bell peppers, serrano peppers, and Baklouti peppers, though a popular version is to use dried chile peppers (chiles de arbol, ancho peppers, guajillo peppers, pasilla peppers), which I use for my recipe.

-- First, set your selection of dried peppers into a large bowl or pot and pour boiling water over them.
-Let them steep for about 20 minutes to soften.
+Soak the dried peppers.
+First, set your selection of dried peppers (stems and seeds removed) into a large bowl or pot and pour boiling water over them.
+Let them steep for about 20 to 30 minutes to soften.
 Set them into the food processor.

-- Add in your olive oil, garlic, salt and lemon juice, and process to form a paste.
+Process the harissa paste.
+Add in your olive oil, garlic, salt and lemon juice, and process to form a paste.
+Strain for a smoother harissa.

 Recipe Tips & Notes

-- Working with Dried Peppers.
+- Toast the dried peppers.
 When working with dried peppers, I like to dry toast them in a hot skillet a few minutes before rehydrating them to release their oils.
 I do this for other chili pastes as well.
-You can make it without this step, but I find that you’ll achieve more depth of flavor from the initial toasting step.
+You can make it without this step, but I find that you'll achieve more depth of flavor from the initial toasting step.

 I love swirling it into soups or stews, to season fish or rub into chicken.
 You can also turn it into a wonderful sauce.
 It's great for hot sauces.
 It adds a nice complexity to your meals, and when you have your own homemade harissa paste on hand ready to go, it will save you a lot of time in the kitchen.